A Leader in Land Use, Zoning, and Affordable Housing Law

 Jeffrey is a driven, tireless advocate.
 He has built his practice around the idea that clients deserve accessible and affordable legal counsel, which includes direct and transparent communication about the status of their case and developments with opposing counsel and the court.
 He understands that clients can feel uncertain, overwhelmed, and anxious when confronting the complexities and nuances of the law.
 He considers it part of his work and his privilege to provide understandable, clear counsel as he guides his clients through whatever legal matters they are facing.

 Earlier in his career, Jeffrey worked in several large and medium sized law firms.
-His aim is to apply the experience from such shops to his practice, where personal attention and direct, hands-on involvement can be provided in a pragmatic and cost-effective manner.
+His aim is to apply the experience from such larger firms to his practice, and give personal attention and direct, hands-on involvement in a pragmatic and cost-effective manner.

 LAND USE LAW

 Jeffrey Kantowitz provides a comprehensive range of legal services in the area of land use law.
-He has broad experience handling matters related to New Jersey's Municipal Land Use Law, including development applications, variances, subdivision and site plan applications, strategic advice, and pursuit of coordinate agency approvals.
-He has appeared before numerous municipal planning and zoning boards of adjustment all across the State, and he has litigated numerous land use law and zoning cases (including actions in lieu of prerogative writ) in the New Jersey courts.
-He counts among his clients large and small land owners and land developers, and, on occasion, neighbors who object to a proposed land development project.
+He has broad experience handling matters related to New Jersey's Municipal Land Use Law (“MLUL”), including development applications, variances, subdivision and site plan applications, strategic advice, and pursuit of coordinate agency approvals.
+He has appeared before numerous municipal planning and zoning boards of adjustment all across the State.
+He has litigated numerous land use law and zoning cases (including actions in lieu of prerogative writ) in the New Jersey courts.
+He counts among his clients large and small landowners and land developers, and, on occasion, neighbors who object to a proposed land development project.

 Often, Jeffrey will get a call from an existing, former, or new client that starts with the client stating that it wants to develop its property -- for example, build a building, expand an existing structure, or change its use -- and that the local municipal zoning officer or building official said to the client “You need a zoning approval from the zoning or planning board to do that.”